TheGenuine/teachinJava/README.md

 3. methods

 #### 1. Constructors
 ... are required to instanciate a class.
-Every class has an invisible default constructor.
+Every class has an implicit default constructor.
 The default constructor takes no arguments and does nothing but creating an instance of that class.

 If you want to give a class something on the way when creating an instance, you can implement your own custom constructor: